Breakthrough-Energy/docs/source/dev/contribution_guidelines.md

 # Contribution guidelines
 Welcome!
 Thank your for your interest in this project.
 We recommend that you visit our [website](link_to_website) first if you did not yet have a chance to do so.
-You will find there a nice overview of our goals, the questions we try to answer and visualizations that clearly communicate our results.
+You will find a nice overview of our goals, the questions we try to answer and visualizations that communicate our results.

 There are several ways to contribute to this project.
 You can report bugs, file feature requests, work on existing issues, etc. To coordinate and structure your contribution